hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 Now that we know how to request the API and which endpoint can give us the statuses of our test runs, we can build our dashboard.

-Note: the rest of this tutorial is the same whether your are running Microsoft Windows, Mac OS or Linux.
-You just have Ruby and the RubyGem package manager to be installed.
+Note: the rest of this tutorial suppose you have Ruby and the RubyGem package manager installed and ready to go.

 ### Setup your dashboard with smashing